newsdev/ai2html/index.md

 - **Specifying artboards to ignore**
   - Add a dash, ie. `-`, as the first character of an artboard name to tell the script that you don’t want it to be included in the output.

+- **Setting a custom artboard breakpoint**
+  - Add a colon `:` followed by the minimum width up to which the artboard can be scaled down to.
+See [example](examples.html#custom-breakpoints).

 #### Attributes palette